KMiOpenBlockchain/isws2022-demonstrator/README.md

 anchorFunction takes care of actual blockchain writing based on options (contents of options vary with implementation of anchorFunction)

-Code snippet from ISWS 2022 Demonstrator for acnhoring with a MerQl Anchor Contract:
+Code snippet from ISWS 2022 Demonstrator for acnhoring with a MerQL Anchor Contract:
 ```
 let dataToAnchor = <the rdf code that was anchored>;
 let options = {}